 My husband, Dan, told me he heard about the attack on the portable radio he had bought with money earned from delivering the Oakland Tribune.
 It was heavy, with four batteries, and he carried it on his shoulder.
 His father told him not to play it too loud or it would wear out the batteries.

 "It was about 10:30 a.m.
 I had just finished my Sunday paper route.
 I went home and woke up my dad.
 He was a bartender.
 Worked until 2 a.m.
 I told him the Japanese had bombed Pearl Harbor.
 I wanted to know where it was.
 He didn't believe me.
 Told me not to spread rumors."

-It turned out that there were plenty of rumors going around after the attack.
+It turned out there were plenty of rumors going around after the attack.
 One time my school was closed early because a Japanese attack was imminent.
-We were
+We were told to go home.

 I went home and stayed in the basement, supposedly the safest place.
 My mother wasn't home.
 Perhaps she had gone shopping with my little sister.
 I was one scared 14-year-old.
 When she did get home and found me in the basement, she had some sharp comments about the school authorities.